dblessing/dblessing.github.io/_posts/2015-08-23-git-rebasing-to-resolve-conflicts.markdown

 work than to figure out how to rebase properly and get a clean set of commits pushed.

 Over time I learned some tricks and I now rebase with ease.
 I'm sharing these tips hoping they help eliminate another hurdle new contributors face.
-After reading this post practice rebasing, be patient and don't be afraid to ask for help.
+After reading this post remember to practice rebasing, be patient and don't be afraid to ask for help.
 Project maintainers *should* be understanding and willing to point you in the right direction.